wsugarman/durabletask-azurestorage-scaler/README.md

 ```

 ### Identity-Based Connection
-Unfortunately, KEDA external scalers do not support the use of [`TriggerAuthentication`](https://keda.sh/docs/2.5/concepts/authentication/#re-use-credentials-and-delegate-auth-with-triggerauthentication), but the scaler can still leverage an identity-based connection.
+KEDA external scalers do not support the use of [`TriggerAuthentication`](https://keda.sh/docs/2.5/concepts/authentication/#re-use-credentials-and-delegate-auth-with-triggerauthentication), but the scaler can still leverage an identity-based connection.
 To use an identity, the scaler deployment must include an [AAD Pod Binding](https://azure.github.io/aad-pod-identity/docs/demo/standard_walkthrough/#5-deploy-azureidentitybinding) or [Workload Identity Service Account labels](https://azure.github.io/azure-workload-identity/docs/topics/service-account-labels-and-annotations.html).
-If there are multiple identities, be sure to specify the `clientId` parameter.
+If there are multiple identities, be sure to specify the `clientId` parameter if not already specified for Workload Identity.

 An example specification that uses an identity-based connection can be seen below: